W.D. & H.O. Wills: History

 In 1988 Imperial Tobacco withdrew the Wills brand in the United Kingdom, except for the popular Woodbine and Capstan Full Strength brands, which still carry the name.

+When Princess Elizabeth visited the Bedminster factory on 3 March 1950 she was given cigarette cards as a gift for her son, future King Charles III.

 Benevolence

 The company pioneered canteens for the workers, free medical care, sports facilities and paid holidays.
 Wills commissioned portraits of long-serving employees, several of which are held by Bristol Museum and Art Gallery and some of which can be seen on display at the M Shed museum.
 In 1893, the W.D. & H.O.
 Wills Ltd Association Football Team was established, and the company also held singing classes for the younger workers and women that year.
-In 1899, wives of Wills employees serving in the Boer War were granted 10 shillings per week by the factory.
+In 1899, wives of Wills employees serving in the Boer War were granted 10s per week by the factory.

 Archives

 Bristol Archives holds extensive records of W.D. & H.O.
-Wills and Imperial Tobacco (Ref.
-38169) (online catalogue).
+Wills and Imperial Tobacco.
 In addition there are photographs of the Newcastle factory of W.D. & H.O.
-Wills at Tyne and Wear Archives (Ref.
-DX1363) (online catalogue).
+Wills at Tyne and Wear Archives.